Skip to Content

 2. The Blowing Department

 The Blowing Platform provides a bird’s eye view of the skilled craftsmen who blow the crystal into shape.
-See them picking up huge balls of red hot liquid crystal from the 1400°C furnace on the end of a long blowing pole.
-Watch these amazing craftsmen blowing the molten crystal into a hollow form that is shaped externally using the wooden moulds.
+See them picking up huge portions of red hot liquid crystal from the 1,400°C furnace on the end of a long blowing pole and then blow the molten crystal into a hollow form that is shaped externally using the wooden moulds.

 3. The Inspection

 At each stage of the crystal-making process, the crystal items are scrutinized.
-They must be perfect to pass the exacting standards on which the reputation of Waterford Crystal rests.
+They must be perfect to pass the standards on which the reputation of Waterford Crystal rests.
 Altogether there are six different inspections at each stage of the crystal-making process.
-You’ll see them all on the guided tour!

 4. The Hand Marking